veronicadealmeida/lifecycle-hook-angular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Lifecycle hook (8)

+1. ngOnChanges	When an input or output binding value changes.
+2. ngOnInit	After the first ngOnChanges.
+3. ngDoCheck	Developer's custom change detection. <br>
+3.1. ngAfterContentInit	After component content initialized. <br>
+3.2.	ngAfterContentChecked	After every check of component content.<br>
+3.3.	ngAfterViewInit	After the views of a component are initialized.<br>
+3.4.	ngAfterViewChecked	After every check of the views of a component.
+4.	ngOnDestroy	Just before the directive is destroyed.